kelvingakuo/fycharts/README.md

 #### Compulsory
 1. output_file - CSV file to dump the data.

+*For V3.0.0 more outputs e.g. SQL db, REST endpoint etc. will be available.
+Stay tuned*

 #### Optional
 1. start - Start date of range of interest as string with the format YYYY-MM-DD
 2. end - End date of range of interest as string with the format YYYY-MM-DD